Leandromaro/binaryTree/README.md

 To handle the case where the node has two children.

 First, we need to find the node that will replace the deleted node.
-We'll use the smallest node of the node to be deleted's right sub-tree:
+__We'll use the smallest node of the node to be deleted's right sub-tree__:

       private int findSmallestValue(Node root) {
           return root.left == null ? root.value : findSmallestValue(root.left);